 Applies to the following Sophos product(s) and version(s) Sophos Endpoint Security and Control 10.0Enterprise Console

 How to configure Behavior Monitoring (HIPS)

 This should be switched on in practically all circumstances.
 On-access scanning provides virus checking for your workstations.
 All files that are opened by the computer are checked before they are run.

-On-write scanning is useful when tracking the source of infection on your network, or if infected files are being written from over the internet.
-Files written to your hard drive by your computer, or another computer, will be checked when they are created.
+On-write scanning is useful when tracking the source of infection on your network or if infected files are being written from over the internet.
+Files are written to your hard drive by your computer, or another computer will be checked when they are created.
 This will prevent a virus from spreading infected files over all open shares on your network.

 On-write scanning is particularly useful in tracing a virus that is spreading across network shares, but you should also check the use of file sharing on your network, particularly the security of administrative shares.